When Do Babies Smile?

 It is a very common question from newborn parents – When do babies smile?
 It is one of the very first things we look for from our newborn, and much anticipated.
-Read our article to learn more about that precious baby’s first smile.

-This is an eagerly awaited moment, and often can be confused with
+This is an eagerly awaited moment, and often can be confused with something else.

 Is that a smile?
 Nope, just wind.